Why an AI agent governance maturity model matters

 Level 1 saves you from blind incidents.
 You discover problems in hours instead of weeks.
 A monitoring system that catches a runaway agent burning $2,000/day on the first day instead of the fourteenth saves $26,000.

 Level 2 satisfies auditors.
 You can show written policies and risk categorizations.
-This is enough for initial SOC 2 conversations and basic regulatory compliance.
-It is not enough for EU AI Act high-risk requirements, which demand proof of enforcement.
+This is enough for early control discussions.
+It is not enough when reviewers ask for evidence that policies were actually enforced at execution time.

 Level 4 scales to 100+ agents.
 When you run dozens of agents across multiple teams, individual governance per agent becomes a bottleneck.
 Fleet governance gives you one control plane for all agents: unified policies, centralized audit, budget enforcement across the organization.